We've optimized our clinic to maximize your time with our doctors, ensuring a more personal and focused experience. As part of this commitment, we

 If you are experiencing these conditions, you should be urgently evaluated by our clinic.
 During clinic hours, we can evaluate and determine if your issues should be seen at an emergency department.
 This list is meant to be a guide and is not exhaustive.

-• Auricular hematoma (swelling on the external ear after a blow to the ear)
+Ear lobe hematoma or swelling on the external ear after a blow to the ear.
+This is also known as an auricular hematoma.

 Parking & Directions